thenbrent/paypal-digital-goods/README.md

 # PayPal Digital Goods with Express Checkout Recurring Payments API PHP Library

-*Take a deep breath*.
-PayPal Digital Goods with Express Checkout Recurring Payments API, *(take another breath)* is a wonderful payment gateway with horrible documentation.
+PayPal Digital Goods with Express Checkout Recurring Payments API, is a wonderful payment gateway with horrible documentation (and excessively verbose name).

-This class fills in the blanks in documentation while simulatenously offering a super easy library for using the Recurring Payments API.
+This class strives to fill in the blanks in documentation while simultaneously offering a super easy library for using the Recurring Payments API.

 ## Supported PayPal Operations